Actions

 MILWAUKEE — Wisconsin residents will soon cast ballots to elect the next justice on the Wisconsin Supreme Court.
-TMJ4's Charles Benson and Shannon Sims interviewed all four candidates to help voters as they make the crucial decision.
+TMJ4's Charles Benson and Shannon Sims interviewed both candidates to help voters as they make the crucial decision.

-The nonpartisan primary is scheduled for Feb.
-21, and the two top vote-getters will advance to the nonpartisan general election on April 4.
+The nonpartisan general election is on April 4.
 The seat opened up when Justice Patience Roggensack decided to not run for re-election.

 Conservative-leaning justices currently control the high court 4-3.
 Whoever wins the election then will be able to rule on issues from abortion, redrawing election districts to other important topics.